 - The location has the local non-emergency phone number posted?

-- Location has written policies for loss prevention?
+- Written policies for loss prevention are present?

 - Location has regular discussions on loss prevention?